nswdpc/silverstripe-mailgun-sync/README.md

 Resubmissions may result in another failed event being registered (a good example is a recipient mailbox being over quota for more than a day).
 In this case, another resubmit attempt will occur on the next FailedEventsJob run.

-To avoid duplicate deliveries, prior to resubmission a check is made to determine if a 'delivered' event exists for the relevant message-id, for example via the Mailgun Admin control panel or another API client.
+To avoid duplicate deliveries, prior to resubmission a check is made to determine if a 'delivered' event exists for the relevant message-id/recipient, for example via the Mailgun Admin control panel or another API client.

 #### Manual Resubmission
 Events can be manually resubmitted via the Mailgun Model Admin screen.
 Events can only be manually resubmitted after the 3 day storage limit period if the event in question has a locally stored MimeMessage file.
 The MimeMessage file is automatically created after ```resubmit_failures``` days of failures and removed when a message is determined to be delivered.

+You can manually resubmit both failed and delivered events.

 Since July 2017 you can also resend messages from the Mailgun website Admin Logs screen, via the cog icon.

-## Dependencies:
+## Module Dependencies:
-See composer.json
 + [Queued Jobs](https://github.com/symbiote/silverstripe-queuedjobs)
 + [Secure Assets](https://github.com/silverstripe/silverstripe-secureassets)

+See composer.json for current framework/cms and Mailgun PHP API client dependencies.

 ## Tests
 The dpcnsw/silverstripe-mailgun-sync-test module provides tests and a TestMailgunFormSubmission DataObject.